QED-92/cyber-security/modules/nmap/nmap_notes.md

 # Network Enumeration with NMAP

+These notes summarize core techniques for network discovery and enumeration using Nmap, as covered in the HTB module *Network Enumeration with Nmap*.

 ---

+## Overview

+Nmap is a powerful open-source tool used for:

+- Host discovery
+- Port scanning
+- Service and version enumeration
+- Operating system detection
+- Vulnerability identification via scripting

+It is often the first tool used during network-based reconnaissance in penetration tests.

 ## Host discovery

-**Host discovery** is the process of discovering systems on a network.
-This is usually a good starting point when conducting internal penetration tests.
+Host discovery is the process of identifying live systems on a network and is often the first step during internal network assessments.

+### ICMP-Based Discovery

 The most common host discovery method is probing with **ICMP Echo Requests**, also known as **ping**.
 The following example utilizes **ping** to probe an entire network for online systems.
 The network subnet mask is specified in **CIDR** notation.